 This move does not mean an end for TweetDeck, though.
 Over the past 18 months, Twitter had been focusing its efforts on TweetDeck’s Web app and Chrome app, improving the Twitter experience and introducing new features such as search filters, auto-complete and automatic updating.

 If you don’t mind leaving your Twitter experience to the Web, TweetDeck’s Chrome app and Web client could still fulfill all your needs.
 Alternatively, you could download TweetDeck for Mac or Windows.
-If you’ve been using TweetDeck’s mobile apps, or if your mind is set on finding an alternative regardless, there are several alternative desktop and Web Twitter clients you should check out, and many mobile apps that can give TweetDeck a run for its money, such as Tweetbot for iPhone or Falcon Pro for Android.
+If you’ve been using TweetDeck’s mobile apps, or if your mind is set on finding an alternative regardless, there are several alternative desktop and Web Twitter clients you should check out, and many mobile apps that can give TweetDeck a run for its money, such as Tweetbot for iPhone or for Android.

 What alternative would you recommend for TweetDeck?